The Best Ski clothing for Canada

 Having the right type of clothing goes a long way in helping you have a great day on the slopes.
 This is even more important in the backcountry when you’re further away from shelter and support.

-Today I’ll concentrate on providing you with some fundamental advice on ski clothing for resort skiing, with another post about backcountry equipment to come later in the season.
+Today I’ll concentrate on providing you with some fundamental advice on ski clothing for resort skiing, as well as snowboard clothes, with another post about backcountry equipment to come later in the season.

 Prepare For Extremes (And Spend Wisely)